 img

 The digital product development process is a crucial part of any thriving business.
 Competitors change, markets change, and so do the customers.
-As a result, even the most seasoned enterprises can’t standstill.
+As a result, even the most seasoned enterprises can’t stand still.
+Digital product development is all about the creation of digital services for the benefit of people at large.

 • Digital products are programming code-based assets that bring a coherent value proposition to the end-user.
+So, digital product development undertakes several programming efforts.
 These are mostly mobile, desktop, web apps, digital dashboards, control applications, and much more.

 • Digital goods are intangible digital assets that are present in digital form.
-There are some digital goods that can be used in physical form too.
-Examples are ringtones, video tutorials, electronic books, wallpapers, mockup images, and more.
+Some digital goods can be used in physical form too.
+Examples digital product development are ringtones, video tutorials, electronic books, wallpapers, mockup images, and more.

+People often think that web applications and websites are real digital products and digital product development is a piece of cake but that’s not true.
 There is a misconception that web applications and websites are real digital products.
-In fact, they are just product implementation present on the web.
-Therefore, we can’t say that Uber’s mobile application is a separate product.
+They are just product implementations present on the web.
+As a result, one cannot conclude that Uber’s mobile app is a separate and distinct product.

 • A value proposition intended to solve a specific problem